Trauma Therapist in Portland, OR

 Help processing emotional abuse, chronic invalidation, or relational trauma that affects confidence and sense of safety as a mother.

-• Accidents & Community Violence
+• Accidents & Medical Trauma

 Trauma Therapy helps you process the emotional impact of accidents or witnessing community violence and regain control over your daily life.

-Find healing from trauma with EMDR Therapy in Portland
+Find healing with trauma therapy in Portland

 You want to move on with your life, but the past keeps showing up in your thoughts and even in your body.